-Every great mission starts with a great story!
+Every great mission starts with a great story

 During the first few years, much was learned about the complex needs of people in homeless situations.
-Eventually, the shelter program evolved to include case management, professional counseling, daycare, work development, transitional support, and a large array of community networks geared toward meeting needs common among homeless populations.
+Eventually, the shelter evolved to include case management of residents, professional counseling, a day care, work development, transitional support and a large array of community networks geared toward meeting needs common among homeless populations.